taw00/element-rpm/README.md

-# Riot - a matrix messaging client
+# Riot - decentralized, secure messaging for individuals and groups - a client developed upon the matrix protocol

 ## *Native builds for Fedora, CentOS, and Red Hat Enterprise Linux.*

 Riot is a fantastic client for communicating using the Matrix communication protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!